Link building is one of the fundamental SEO ranking strategies, and perhaps the most difficult to implement. Here’s an overview for 2019.

 External backlinks are about two things.
 First, you need to create content worthy of being cited.
 Excellent content is mandatory for this strategy.

 Second, you must promote this content.
 You’ll need to make contacts and develop relationships with people willing to do reciprocal linking.
-You can also find many sites that accept guest blogs were you can embed a link.
+You can also find many sites that accept guest blogs where you can embed a link.

 External backlinks can have big impact on rankings.
 Here are the main points to consider: